mcous/decoy/docs/usage/when.md

 # Stubbing with when

 A stub is a mock that is pre-configured to return a result or raise an error if called according to a specification.
-In Decoy, you use the [`when` API][decoy.Decoy.when] to configure stubs.
+In Decoy, you use [decoy.Decoy.when][] to configure stubs.

 ## Using rehearsals to return a value